RSSNext/rsshub-docs/src/joinus/advanced/advanced-feed.md

 While most RSS readers will automatically trim these fields, some may not process them properly.
 Therefore, to ensure compatibility with all RSS readers, we recommend trimming these fields before outputting them.
 If your route cannot tolerate trimming these fields, you should consider changing their format.

 Additionally, while other fields will not be forced to be trimmed, we suggest avoiding violations of the above formatting rules as much as possible.
 If you are using Cheerio to extract content from web pages, be aware that Cheerio will retain line breaks and indentation.
-For the **`item.description`** field, in particular, any intended linebreaks should be converted to `<br>` tags to prevent them from being trimmed by the RSS reader.
+For the **`item.content.html`** field, in particular, any intended linebreaks should be converted to `<br>` tags to prevent them from being trimmed by the RSS reader.
 If you're extracting an RSS feed from JSON data, be aware that the JSON may contain linebreaks that need to be displayed, so you should convert them to `<br>` tags in this case.

 It's important to keep these formatting considerations in mind to ensure your RSS feed is compatible with all RSS readers.